oviejames/james-umogu.github.io/blog/why-metadata-first-architecture.md

 ---

 *Have thoughts on metadata-first architecture?
-Want help designing your data platform?
-Let’s connect on [LinkedIn](https://linkedin.com/in/jamesumogu).*
+What have you tried?
+[LinkedIn](https://linkedin.com/in/jamesumogu).*